polterguy/polterguy.github.io/misc/about.md

 We are currently looking for a team lead frontend developer, preferably an Angular developer.
-The role is expected to at least partially be on location here in Cyprus/Pissouri, but for the right candidate we are willing to discuss alternatives here.
+The role is expected to at least partially be on location here in Cyprus/Pissouri, but for the right candidate we are willing to discuss alternatives.
 Your task will be to create an automatic onboarding system for Magic Cloud, and the frontend parts of it is 100% greenfield, so it would be assumed you are able to initiate and start this project, having a solid understanding of architectural best practices in the frontend space, and the ability to implement a good and solid foundation we can